Constrained Synthesis with Projected Diffusion Models: Constrained generative diffusion

-\textbf{Overview.} The application of the reverse diffusion process of score-based models is characterized by iteratively fitting the initial noisy samples $\bm{x}_T$ to the learned approximation of $p(\bm{x}_0)$.
-This process is akin to maximizing the density function $\log q(\bm{x}_{t}|\bm{x}_0)$ at each given noise level, the gradients of which are estimated by $\mathbf{s}_{\theta}(\bm{x}_{t}^{i}, t)$.
+First note that SGLD is derived from discretizing the continuous-time Langevin dynamics, which are governed by the stochastic differential equation:

+where \( \bm{B}(t) \) is standard Brownian motion.
+Under appropriate conditions, the stationary distribution of this process is \( q(\bm{x}_t ) \) \cite{roberts1996exponential}, implying that samples generated by Langevin dynamics will, over time, be distributed according to \( q(\bm{x}_t) \).
+In practice, these dynamics are simulated using a discrete-time approximation, leading to the SGLD update in Equation~\eqref{eq:sgld}.
+Therein the noise term \( \sqrt{2\gamma_t}\, \bm{\epsilon}_{t}^{i} \) allows the algorithm to explore the probability landscape and avoid becoming trapped in local maxima.

+Next notice that, as detailed in \cite{xu2018global, welling2011bayesian}, under some regularity conditions this iterative SGLD algorithm converges toward a stationary point, bounded by \( \frac{d^2}{\sigma^{1/4}\lambda^*}\log(1/\epsilon), \) where, \(\sigma^2\) represents the variance schedule, \(\lambda^*\) denotes the uniform spectral gap of the Langevin diffusion, and \(d\) is the dimensionality of the problem.
+Thus, as the reverse diffusion process progresses towards $T \to 0$, and the variance schedule decreases, the stochastic component becomes negligible, and SGLD transitions toward deterministic gradient ascent on \( \log q(\bm{x}_t) \).
+In the limit of vanishing noise, the update rule simplifies to:

+which is standard gradient ascent aiming to maximize \( \log q(\bm{x}_t) \).
+This allow us to view the reverse diffusion process as an optimization problem minimizing the negative log-likelihood of the data distribution $q(\bm{x}_t | \bm{x}_0)$ at each time step $t$.

 In traditional score-based models, at any point throughout the reverse process, $\bm{x}_t$ is \emph{unconstrained}.
-When these samples are required to satisfy some constraints, the objective remains unchanged, but the solution to this optimization problem must fall within a feasible region, denoted $\mathbf{C}$ in this paper.
-For consistency with our analysis, it is convenient to represent this as a constrained optimization problem,
+When these samples are required to satisfy some constraints, the objective remains unchanged, but the solution to this optimization must fall within a feasible region $\mathbf{C}$, and thus the optimization problem formulation becomes:

 Operationally, the negative log likelihood is minimized at each step of the reverse Markov chain, as the process transitions from $\bm{x}_T$ to $\bm{x}_0$.
-In this regard, and importantly, the objective of the PGDM's sampling process is aligned with that of traditional score-based diffusion models.
+In this regard, and importantly, the objective of the PDM's reverse sampling process is aligned with that of traditional score-based diffusion models.

-In an unconstrained setting, this optimization is formulated such that a variation of the traditional gradient ascent algorithm is used to iteratively transform a sample from the Gaussian distribution $q(\bm{x}_T | \bm{x}_0)$ to a sample from the learned distribution $q(\bm{x}_1 | \bm{x}_0)$.
-The update step is provided by:

-where $\bm{\epsilon}$ is standard normal and $\gamma_t > 0$ is the step size.
-This update step is repeated ${M}$ times for each $\bm{x}_T$ to $\bm{x}_0$.
-To prevent a deterministic behavior, an additional term is added to the gradient ascent algorithm, $\sqrt{2\gamma_t}\bm{\epsilon}$, drawing from \emph{Stochastic Gradient Langevin Dynamics}, by adding a weighted noise term $\bm{\epsilon}$ at each update \cite{song2020score}.